-CEIAG topics are reviewed and evaluated by delivery teams annually on the basis of student feedback and new developments in relation to education, employment and training.
+CEIAG topics are reviewed and evaluated annually on the basis of student feedback and new developments in relation to education, employment and training.

 Funding for CEIAG resources is allocated in the school’s annual budget and delegated to the Head of Careers.
-This funding is used to buy printed materials, for an annual subscription to the e-clips website, for the Morrisby Online subscriptions.
-And to pay for Membership of Inspiring Futures and Complete Careers who administer the Career Mark Quality Award and to the Career Development Institute.
+This funding is used to buy printed materials, for an annual subscription to E-clips Online and for the Morrisby Online package.
+There is an annual membership fee payable to Complete Careers who administer the Career Mark Quality Award and to the Career Development Institute.

-The Head of Careers has an annual meeting with the School Librarian to agree which printed resources need to be replaced or supplemented to ensure that careers information is kept up-to-date and appropriate to the needs of the students.
+The Head of Careers has an annual meeting with the School Librarian to agree which printed resources need to be replaced or supplemented.
+This ensures that careers information is kept up-to-date and appropriate to the needs of the students.

 Careers resources are maintained in the Careers section of the Main School Careers Library and in the Learning Resources Centre in the Sixth Form Centre.

 The Head of Careers is responsible for maintaining Careers related notice boards in the Sixth Form Centre and also for developing the virtual Careers Room which is available to to all senior school pupils and their parents via Firefly.

 All staff are allocated an annual budget to facilitate access to Continual Professional Development opportunities.
 This includes attendance at the twice yearly Heads of Careers conferences organised by the GDST.

 The Head of Careers has an office in the Sixth Form Centre to ensure privacy for one-to-one appointments with students.
 This is also used for the Y11 interviews with visiting careers advisers.

 a) Parents have a key role in helping students make informed decisions about their future.
 To this end we: